-TITLE: Case Manager, Youth & Family Services or Adult Services
+TITLE: Case Manager, Youth & Family Services

 WORK WEEK: 20-40 hours per week, depending on status